drumusician/student_manager/blog/user_roles.md

 end
 ```

-Now, we could go ahead and add ExMachina (the elixir equivalent of FactoryBot, if you come from ruby...), but for now, let's not :)
+Now, we could go ahead and add ExMachina (the Elixir equivalent of FactoryBot, if you come from Ruby...), but for now, let's not :)
 So we now have the ability to save user roles attached to a user.
 Great!
 I want to do 2 more things, so bear with me for a tad bit longer.

 ### Custom registration